 If either the Create G7 or the ZBook 15 G6’s price tags are too intimidating, you can also try the ThinkPad P1 (Gen 2), which is cheaper than either at $3,119 when maxed out.
 This machine is closer to the ZBook 15 in capability, though not quite as strong.

-Still, if your goal is video or photo editing, or casual 3D modeling in programs like Blender, the Create G7 is a solid bet.
-It might not meet the needs of Catia-using architects or cooling-obsessed gamers, but its name tells its story.
+Still, if your goal is video or photo editing, or even the occasional more niche business program like Catia, the Create G7 is a solid bet.
+It might not be the strongest option for Blender addicts or cooling-obsessed gamers, but its name tells its story.
 This is a workstation for content creators, and it fits that niche well.